-The French Bulldog was first reared in England.
-Later on, the breed traveled to France with its English owners and earned the nickname “Frenchie.”
-But when the canine arrived in the USA, they became one the most popular dogs.
+The ancestors of the French Bulldog was first reared in England.
+Later on, the breed traveled to France with English owners and earned the nickname “Frenchie.”
+But when the canine arrived in the USA, they became the most popular dogs.

 French bulldogs look unique with their short coat and wrinkled skin.
 They remain quiet most of the time, but make noise when they need attention or see a stranger.
-You’ll need to be patient when training Frenchies, as they can be independent and stubborn.
+You’ll need to be patient when training these dogs, as they can go on stubborn streaks.

 Daily walks ensure that the French Bulldog remains content and healthy.
 But they can’t stand extreme heat, so be careful not to over-exert them.
 Also, shedding and drooling all around the year might pose a cleanliness challenge.